NHSDigital/record-a-vaccination-guidance/app/service-unavailable.md

 ## Helpdesk

-To report a problem, contact our helpdesk.
+To report a problem, contact our helpdesk:

-Phone: 0333 038 4268 (select option 3)
+- call 0333 038 4268 (select option 3)
-Email: <ravs.support@england.nhs.uk>
+- email <ravs.support@england.nhs.uk>

 Monday to Friday: 8am to 6pm

 ## Download a paper form